 Students study famous artists and their artworks in some detail.
 They experiment with paints, pastels, pens and other materials to encourage self-expression and develop a style of their own.
-We use digital painting on iPads as a fun and interactive way for mark-making and design.
+We use iPads for students to research artists and practices, take photos, and create their own digital designs.

 Over the last three years we have collaborated on various inspiring projects with other art organisations, including disability arts organisations.
 We’ve worked on fashion projects, creative dance projects, and public art exhibitions.
 These collaborations usually have a final end goal which leads to a show or performance to celebrate students' achievements.